 Sociology is the study of social human behavior, particularly the way people interact, organize, and take action.
 The discipline provides students with a strong analytical and theoretical background and skills to work with and understand people.

-Learn more about our Programs of Study, including our specialized concentrations in criminology, cultural diversity, and human service, health, and social justice.
+Learn more about our Programs of Study, including our specialized concentrations in criminology, cultural diversity, human service, health, and social justice, and aging studies.